jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>!!
 Be careful to modify this file before to execute the Playbook !!</strong>

 <strong>Needed:</strong>
-It is necessary to install ansible and libselinux-python packages.
+It is necessary to install ansible and libselinux-python3 packages.

 <code>sudo dnf install ansible libselinux-python</code>